-

 TT.V.J.5

-Utkarsh VIJAY
+Utkarsh VIJAY - CV

-University of Picardie
+University of Picardie, France

-Young Scientist Battery Manifesto Topic 3
+Young Scientist Battery Manifesto Topic 3: Industry and EU perspective

 WS.X.1.6